jackr-m/mklotz/README.md

     - Add more pressure angles
 - \MANUF\HORSE
     - Will add an option to convert between Watts & HP
-- \MANUF\LOFT
-    - Add option to calculate different materials automatically
-        - Ask if tensile strength is the same for screw and hole
 - \MANUF\LVERN
 - \MANUF\MANDREL
 - \MANUF\MRADIUS